 hit the submit button that article you’ve been secretly writing

 talk with your husband, partner, child, boss, or co-worker about your righteous rage and the need you see for change in your home, your workplace, and your country

 Each Monday for four weeks you will receive an email with one or two short readings and a writing prompt.
 Each week’s readings focus on a different topic and are meant to broaden and deepen your thinking.
 The writing prompts are where you will explore your own anger—its origins, expression, and uses.

 During the week, you can share your thoughts and writing in our private Facebook group.
 In the group you can connect with other participants, get feedback on your writing

 Each Thursday we will join for a live online discussion.
 These conversations are an opportunity to ask questions, share our concerns, and discuss the emotions that arise from our weekly reading and writing activities.
 I will prepare discussion questions and writing exercises to guide our discussion during the calls.
 Calls will take place at 10:00 am and 2:00 pm Mountain Time.
 You can choose the time that best fits your schedule.
 I will cap each discussion group at ten participants to create an intimate space for in-depth conversation.

-Registration for the fall session of Righteous Rage has ended.
+Registration for the current session of Righteous Rage has ended.
 Join the mailing list when registration opens for the next session.
 I will only email you with information about the class.
 You will not be added to any of my other email lists.